alangfiles/alangfiles/README.md

 ## Hi

 I'm Alan Files.
 A software developer in Columbus, Ohio.
 I'm interested in Software Development, Security, Programming, and how these things make their way into the real world.
+I'm always poking around with functional code, ideas of writing a NES game in assembly, or making the perfectly confusing code golf exercise.
+To balance out that eccentricity, I spend a lot of time making websites with javascript, react, and graphql.

 <!--
 **alangfiles/alangfiles** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.